Primordial non-Gaussianities from inflation

 in terms of which the quadratic action for $\varphi(\eta(t),\vec x)$ becomes

-Hereafter, a prime denotes a derivative with respect to the conformal time and the usual vector notation, where $\vec a\cdot\vec b = \delta_{ij}\, a^i b^j$, has been introduced.
-The conformal time coordinate will be assumed here to be negative, $\eta\in (-\infty,0]$, since for this choice time runs forwards; the coordinate could equally have been chosen to be positive, but then as time {\it advances\/} the coordinate {\it diminishes\/}, which is why the negative branch is more often used.
+Hereafter, a prime denotes a derivative with respect to the conformal time and a standard vector notation has been introduced where $\vec a\cdot\vec b = \delta_{ij}\, a^i b^j$.
+The conformal time coordinate is assumed to be negative, $\eta\in (-\infty,0]$, since for this choice time runs forwards; the coordinate could also have been chosen to be positive, but then as time {\it advances\/} the coordinate {\it diminishes\/}, which is why the negative branch is the one that is more often used.